marlenhalvorsen/KAW/README.md

 - Revisit C# fundamentals
 - Work with Hexagonal architecture (Domain, Application, Infrastructure, Web)
 - Apply SOLID principles in practice
-- Develop iteratively: starting as a console app, later evolving into a Web API (and possibly a frontend)
+- Develop iteratively: starting as a console app, later evolving into a Web API
 - Ensure quality with testing

 ## Status